mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-priorities-connector.md

 The following are common errors that can occur and how to resolve them.

 ### **Your security credentials have expired for this session.
 Please go back and sign in again with your App key and app secret.**
 redential information has expired.
-Create a new key in 15Five integrations setting and copy the latest access token from the setting tab to authenticate.
+Create a new key in 15Five integrations setting and copy the latest access token from the setting tab in 15Five to authenticate.

 ### **Invalid credentials detected.
 Please check the credential info and check the permission scopes of the 15Five App.**
 This is a common credential error.
 Go to the 15Five integrations setting and verify that the access token is correct.